sourcecred/docs/docs/setup/installation.md

 That's it!
 The installed instance with come with the latest stable release and default configurations, including all plugins.

 Next, you'll want to configure your instance by selecting which plugins to use and configuring them.
-See the [Configuration page] for further instructions.
+See the [example-instance README](https://github.com/sourcecred/example-instance/blob/master/README.md) for more details.